cepdnaclk/e19-co328-Student-Result-Management-System/README.md

 ## 🚀 Project Overview

-Academetrix is a powerful web application designed to manage and analyze undergraduate students' marks.
+Acadametrics is a powerful web application designed to manage and analyze undergraduate students' marks.
 It provides a comprehensive set of features to streamline the result management process and empower students , course coordinators and administrators.

 ## 🌟 Meet the Team